Igglybuff/awesome-piracy/readme.md

 - [MP3TAG](https://www.mp3tag.de/en/) Mp3tag is a powerful and easy-to-use tool to edit metadata of audio files.
 - [Picard](https://picard.musicbrainz.org/) Picard is a cross-platform music tagger written in Python.
 - [Beets](https://github.com/beetbox/beets) beets is a music library manager
+- [MediaInfo](https://mediaarea.net/en/MediaInfo) MediaInfo is a convenient unified display of the most relevant technical and tag data for video and audio files.
+- [iFlicks2](https://iflicksapp.com/) Useful for adding metadata to movies and TV shows

 ## Mobile Apps